Townsend-Lab-Yale/Prostate_Stages/README.md

 `Figure_6_AR.R`

-Scaled selection coefficients of recurrent single-nucleotide variant amino-acid substitutions in AR along the step from primary tumors to metastatic castrate-resistant prostate cancer.
+Scaled selection coefficients of recurrent single-nucleotide variant amino-acid substitutions in AR along the step from primary tumors to mCRPC.

 Related visualization: